IRNAS/irnas-versioninfo-lib/.github/pull_request_template.md

 <!--- Check items that you fulfilled, strikeout the ones that do not apply and write why  -->

-- [ ] My code follows the [style guidelines] as defined by IRNAS.
+- [ ] My code follows the [style guidelines] as defined by BA-RD-AIS.
 - [ ] I have performed a self-review of my code.
 - [ ] My changes generate no new warnings.
 - [ ] I added/updated source code documentation for all newly added or changed functions.
 - [ ] I updated all customer-facing technical documentation.

 Example strikeout: - [x] ~~I updated all customer-facing technical documentation.~~ - This PR introduced only internal facing changes.

 ## After-review steps